ryanfmurphy/AustinCodingAcademy/warmups/appending a comment to the end of a file -- Thu Oct 23 2014/README.md

 Adding a comment to the end of a file
 =====================================
-Here's a bash script that adds a text remark to the end of a text-based file.
+Below is a script in the bash scripting language that adds a text remark to the end of a text-based file.

+Your goal is to write Python code that does the same thing.

+Don't worry if you don't understand this Bash code.
+The Description of Behavior section will tell you everything you need to know.
+Also, it may help to try executing the script to see what it does.

 Usage